rui-huang-opt/discoopt/README.md

 import numpy as np
-from numpy.typing import NDArray from dco import LossFunction, Optimizer from topolink import NodeHandle
+from numpy.typing import NDArray from discoopt import LossFunction, Optimizer from topolink import NodeHandle

 # Node-specific data (replace with your own)